-Section A - Investigation (25 marks)
+Section A - Exploration (25 marks)

 Section B - Designing (30 marks)

 Section C - Making (30 marks)

 Section D - Analysis and Evaluation (15 marks)

 Study Methods

-Within the learning through design and making component , you have the opportunity to develop and build upon a range of skills from GCSE including product analysis, designing and making.
+Within the learning through design and making component, you have the opportunity to develop and build upon a range of skills from GCSE including product analysis, designing and making.
 For the examination content materials, components and application, much will be automatically covered; however there will be discrete lessons to support this.
 The design and manufacture examination content, again features discrete theory lessons to build upon skills developed through design and making.
 The design and making practice, requires you to design and make a product in a commercial framework using a client as a means of providing feedback at all stages.

 Method of Assessment

 Written Paper 1: Technical Principles 30% • 2 h 30

 - 120 marks

 - Mixture of short and extended response questions

 - Maths questions in a D&T context

 Written Paper 2: Designing and Making Principles 20% • 1h 30

 - 80 marks

 - Mixture of short and extended response questions

 - Product analysis questions

 - Commercial manufacture questions

-Non Examination Assessment (NEA) - worth 50% of the course
+Non Examination Assessment (NEA) 50% ● 45 hours

-- Single substantial design and make task. - Written or electronic portfolio.
+- Single substantial design and make task.

+- Written or electronic portfolio.
 Must include photographic evidence of practical outcome.

-You will have opportunity to generate your own context to base your design and make task on.
-Possible Contexts.....
+- The context of the possible task will be set by AQA and allow students to select from a list issued to schools.
+The contexts will change every year and will be released on 1 June in the year prior to the assessment being submitted.